2018 – 2020 Galapagos Tour

 * Only 5 cabins are available for single use.

-* During Peak Season, Christmas and New Years, an extra fee per person applies.
+* During Peak Season, Christmas and New Years, an extra fee per person applies and discounts do not apply.

 1) During Peak Season dates, Metropolitan Touring reserves the right to prioritise reservations taking into account factors such as payment and confirmation dates.